brano-hozza/nuxt3-eslint-vitest-template/README.md

-# Nuxt 3 Minimal Starter
+# Nuxt 3 Starting template

 Look at the [nuxt 3 documentation](https://v3.nuxtjs.org) to learn more.

+This repository has prepared folder structure, [Vitest](https://vitest.dev/) testing and eslint configuration.
 ## Setup

 Make sure to install the dependencies: